kvaksin/kvaksin.github.io/_pages/aicc.md

 Yes, you will **always be behind** if you rely solely on static, open-source models that are outdated the moment you install them.

-But **no**, you’re not completely stuck.
-You can build your own solution — and it doesn’t have to be rocket science.
+But **no**, you're not entirely stuck.
+You can build your own solution — and it doesn’t require rocket science.

 ## 🎧 Transcribe & Analyze Calls with Your Own LLM